borntofrappe/game-development/06 Angry Birds/Angry Birds 0/README.md

 ### Fixtures

-Fixtures are once again abstract object, which however contains instructions to fix a shape to a body.
-They can optionally set a density, friction, restitution, and ultimately describe how the visuals behave in the world.
+Fixtures attach shapes to a body.
+They can optionally set a density, friction, restitution, and ultimately describe how the objects behave in the world.

 The relevant function is `love.physics.newFixture(body, shape)`.